Healthy Thanksgiving Recipes

 This shallot and shiitake gravy is a delicious alternative to fattier gravies.
 If you’ve never had a mushroom gravy, you’ll want to try this for sure.
 Everyone at your dinner shindig is going to love it. (via Oh My Veggies)

-On the hunt for a healthier version of your favourite Thanksgiving pie?
+On the hunt for a healthier version of your favorite Thanksgiving pie?
 This paleo pumpkin pie cupcake might just rock your world. (via My Whole Food Life)

 This might look like your average bowl of tasty mashed potatoes, but it’s not!
 The ingredient you’re looking at is actually cauliflower and I can’t wait to make some! (via Detoxinista)